GlennnM/Hydar-Web-Server/README.md

 <br><br>

 <h1>Building</h1>
 Clone the repository and run compile_hydar.bat or compile_hydar.sh(JDK 17+ required).
-This will launch the example server on port 8080, and you can view its source in /src/webapp/, or configure it in hydar.properties.
-More documentation might be available eventually.<br>
+This will launch the example server on port 8080, and you can view its source in /src/webapp/, or configure it in hydar.properties.<br>The command line arguments supplied are paths to "hydar.properties" files, each of which will launch a servlet.
+Servlets are separated by the Hydar.HOST and Hydar.SERVLET_PATH properties in the file, and the files hosted are determined by the Hydar.WEB_ROOT property.
+The web root path is relative to the hydar.properties file for that servlet.<br> More documentation might be available eventually.<br>
 There are no dependencies.<br>